qbe-digital-analytics/gtm-ss-traffic-type-classifier/README.md

 ## What is the Traffic Type Classifier?
 The Traffic Type Classifier is a Custom Template for GTM server-side which labels and filters your events by searching event parameters in the event payload using particular search criteria.
 Multiple classification rules can be setup run in order of priority.
 Once a match for your traffic is found, a classification string is returned.
 If no match is found, a default string is returned.
-This can be used to populate the `traffic_type` event parameter in GA4 filtering, or as filter criteria in GTM server-side triggers.
+This can be used to populate the `traffic_type` event parameter in GA4 filtering, or as a filter condition in GTM server-side triggers.

 The Traffic Type Classifier has 5 different types: